chyroshan066/leetcode/README.md

 + Given a function fn, an array of arguments args, and a timeout t in milliseconds, return a cancel function cancelFn.
 If, before the delay of t milliseconds, the function cancelFn is invoked, it should cancel the delayed execution of fn.
 Otherwise, if cancelFn is not invoked within the specified delay t, fn should be executed with the provided args as arguments.

 + Given a function fn, an array of arguments args, and an interval time t, return a cancel function cancelFn.
 After a delay of cancelTimeMs, the returned cancel function cancelFn will be invoked.
 The function fn should be called with args immediately and then called again every t milliseconds until cancelFn is called at cancelTimeMs ms.

++ Given an asynchronous function fn and a time t in milliseconds, return a new time limited version of the input function. fn takes arguments provided to the time limited function.
+The time limited function should follow these rules:
+    - If the fn completes within the time limit of t milliseconds, the time limited function should resolve with the result.
+    - If the execution of the fn exceeds the time limit, the time limited function should reject with the string "Time Limit Exceeded".